Fitting CensoredDistributions.jl modified distributions with Turing.jl

 plot_fit_with_truth(interval_only_fit, Dict("dist.mu" => meanlog, "dist.sigma" => sdlog))

-Fitting the full CensoredDistributions model
+Fitting the double censored model

 CensoredDistributions_mdl = @with simulated_counts begin